Chapter 1:

 [Eldritch Mote

 Eh?
-Now it’s the name that’s name but the content is OP?
+Now it’s the name that’s boring but the content is OP?
 These Eldritch skills sure are strange.

-[Normally a skill is thought-activated.
-However, due to your low-level.
-Verbal components are necessary.
+[Normally, a skill is thought-activated.
+However, due to your low level, verbal components are required.
 Saying the name of the spell out loud will suffice.]

 Alright, let me test this out.